ltrls/spiro/README.md

 ## Usage

-Below is a working draft of what graph manipulatoon and traversal might look like.
+Below is a working draft of what graph manipulation and traversal might look like.
+Sample graph and traversal borrowed from the [TinkerPop3 docs](http://tinkerpop.apache.org/docs/3.1.1-incubating/reference/#_the_graph_structure).

 ```elixir
 # In your config/config.exs file